 The annexation of these two areas into the District will consolidate its service area within the west end of the valley region for San Bernardino County encompassing the City of Chino and its unincorporated sphere, the City of Chino Hills, the City of Montclair and its unincorporated sphere, the City of Ontario, the City of Rancho Cucamonga and its unincorporated sphere, and the City of Upland and its unincorporated sphere, which are easily identifiable boundaries for service delivery.
-In addition, the annexation to Assessment District No. 1 and Zone A places the entire reorganization in one of the District's financing entities/zones, which provide the funding for the comprehensive services of the District.
-Therefore, the proposal presents no boundary concern.
+In addition, the annexation to Assessment District No. 2 (Zone C) provides for a cohesive assessment boundary for the